microsoft/sxgevalplatform/API_Documentation.md

 ---

-## Evaluation Configurations
+## EVAL Configurations

 The Evaluation Configuration endpoints allow you to manage metric configurations for AI agents.
+This api provides methods to create, update, and retrieve metric configurations.

 ### GET /api/v1/eval/configurations/{agentId}